Start: September 2018

-Babies who don’t grow as they should (IUGR) are at greater risk of being stillborn.
-One of the major reasons that a baby might not grow properly is because the placenta is failing.
+Babies who don’t grow as they should in the womb are at greater risk of being stillborn.
+One of the main reasons that a baby might not grow properly is because the placenta is failing.
 When this happens, the baby can’t get the oxygen and nutrients it needs to survive and grow in the womb.

 Join the fight against baby loss